-- There are 4 classrooms on the ground floor and use of these classrooms can be rotated to meet pupils' needs - All public-access rooms, including front and back entrances, toilets, library, dining room and hall are on the ground floor, with no steps - A disabled toilet is available on the ground and first floor - There is a lift to enable access from the ground floor to the first floor, & vice versa - The school has a changing and showering facility on the ground floor with an additional separate toilet - Disabled access and parking is available in the visitor's car park, with a ramp from the playground - There is a temporary ramp to access the school field, when needed - Blinds and/or Window Film are on all the windows to reduce glare and all areas are carpeted to reduce noise - Lighting on lower corridor improved to assist accessibility - Outdoor covered play area in the Foundation Stage - Furniture is modern and of a suitable height appropriate to the age group of children being taught in that classroom. - The school has a range of Computing technologies including IPADs, headphones, laptops, computers and interactive whiteboards installed in every classroom - There is a sensory room - There is a canopy to provide a shaded area for pupils at break and lunch times - There are fully equipped play area in the Foundation Stage and on the KS1/2 yard
+- There are 5 classrooms on the ground floor and use of these classrooms can be rotated to meet pupil needs. - All public-access rooms, including front and back entrances, toilets, library, dining room and hall are on the ground floor, with no steps. - The school has a disabled toilet located on the ground floor and another on the first floor. - The school has a changing facility located on the ground floor. - The school has a showering facility, with private toilet, on the ground floor. - There is a lift to enable access from the ground floor to the first floor, and vice versa. - Disabled access and parking is available in the visitor's car park, with a ramp from the playground. - There is a temporary ramp to access the school field, when needed. - Blinds and/or film are on the majority of windows to reduce glare and all areas are carpeted to reduce noise. - Lighting and paint colour on the lower corridors assist accessibility.

+- There is an outdoor covered play area in the Foundation Stage, alongside a selection of outdoor activities and equipment. - All furniture is modern and of a suitable height appropriate to the age group of children being taught in that classroom. - The school has a range of Computing (ICT) technologies including IPADs, headphones, laptops, digital cameras, computers and interactive whiteboards installed in every classroom, alongside a dedicated Computing Suite. - There is a sensory room, with a variety of equipment. - There is a canopy to provide a shaded area for pupils at break and lunch times, on the playground.

+On the playground, there is a range of children's outdoor activities equipment for supervised use at lunch and break times.
 For specialist pieces of equipment the school works closely with professional agencies, such as Occupational Therapy, to ensure that pupils, staff and parents/carers understand how they should be secured, used, stored and maintained.
 Training is available to Teachers and Teaching Assistants using the equipment.
 The use of equipment, both within and outside school, is sensitively discussed with the pupil and their family.
 The classrooms are large and can easily accommodate specific pieces of equipment.